LimeBlast/interactors-good-bad-ugly/slides/activeinteraction.md

 https://github.com/orgsync/active_interaction

 note:
-    ActiveInteraction, maintained by OrgSync, is currently on version 2.1.2
+    ActiveInteraction is maintained by OrgSync, and is currently on version 2.1.2